fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+A negative mind will never give you a positive life.

 what makes a person genuinely happy is not how much they have, but how little they need to be content.
   Seneca